Tell us about the first of the books from the KGB archives you’re recommending. This is Olga Sliozberg’s My Journey.

 I suppose in the West the prejudice is that the former Soviet Union and the present Russian Federation are different countries with different flags and that there is no reason for modern Russia to protect its past.

-Well, they see themselves as successors of the Soviet and they keep these archives classified.
+They see themselves as successors of the Soviet Union and they keep these archives classified.
 I can see the reasons.
 I heard about a British researcher recently trying to get access to the MI5 and MI6 archives and he was denied.

 Yes, by V Khristoforov – it’s also called Stalingrad and was published a couple of years ago by the Russian Academy.
 He’s a historian, and he did have access to the KGB archives.
 That’s his book’s main value.
 Some documents are very interesting: what the NKVD was doing during the terrible days when the Germans were going to take Stalingrad.
 Everybody was sure that the Germans would take it, even Stalin, because he’d lost communication with the city.